wazuh/wazuh-documentation/source/index.rst

    Wazuh helps monitor cloud infrastructure at an API level, using integration modules that are able to pull security data from well-known cloud providers like Amazon AWS, Azure, or Google Cloud.
 In addition, Wazuh provides rules to assess the configuration of your cloud environment, easily spotting weaknesses.

-   Furthermore, Wazuh light-weight and multi-platform agents are commonly used to monitor cloud environments at the instance level.
+   Furthermore, Wazuh lightweight and multi-platform agents are commonly used to monitor cloud environments at the instance level.

 .. topic:: Containers Security
    :class: docker